Cholla

 “Durango” Cylindropuntia imbricata ssp spinitecta

-This Colorado tree cholla forms a shorter shrub over time up to 3′ in height.
+This Colorado tree cholla forms a taller shrub over time up to 4-5′ in height.
 Thick stalks are heavily spined and produce vivid magenta flowers.
-Does droop stem segments in winter but stays green.
+Does droop stem segments in winter and may turn slightly purplish.
 Yellow fruit when mature.
 Originally from southern Colorado.
-Zone 5-7
+Zone 5-8

 “Golden Cholla” Cylindropuntia echinocarpa